AJMTeaching/comp150spring2025projectonetemplate/PROJECT_INSTRUCTIONS.md

-# COMP150 Fall 2024 Project One: Simplified Dungeons & Dragons Game
+# COMP150 Spring 2025 Project One: Simplified Dungeons & Dragons Game

 ## Overview
-This is the repository for the first project of the Fall 2024 semester for COMP150.
+This is the repository for the first project of the Spring 2025 semester for COMP150.
 The project is to create a command line version of a simplified Dungeons & Dragons game.
 It will be text-based and played in the terminal using Python.
-The project is due **October 29th, 2024** and is a group effort.
+The project is due **March 25th, 2025** and is a group effort.

 ## Team Members
 You will be assigned a teammate based on class rank and attendance.